tschuelia/PyPythia/README.md

 For this to work you need to be in the PyPythia directory (which you should still be in at this point :-)).

+Note: as of version 1.0.1, PyPythia includes a Python script that allows predictions from code without installing Pythia.
+See Section `Usage Without Installation` for details.

 ### Predictor
 Per default this library uses the trained LightGBM boosted tree predictor `predictors/predictor_lgb_v1.0.0.pckl`.
 We will regularly retrain and update this predictor.
 You can also use an old version of the predictor by explicitly setting the path to the predictor to use (see usage below).